mrARITRAG/agr-demo/README.md

 # agr-demo
 This is my first Git Repositry.
 <br>
-My name is - Aritra Ghosh
+My name is :- Aritra Ghosh (This is demo)